aristocratos/bashtop/README.md

 * Unicode Block “Geometric Shapes” U+25A0 - U+25FF
 * Unicode Block "Box Drawing" and "Block Elements" U+2500 - U+259F

+#### Notice!

+Dropbear seems to not be able to set correct locale.
+So if accessing bashtop over ssh, OpenSSH is recommended.

 ## Dependencies

 **[bash](https://www.gnu.org/software/bash/)** (v4.4 or later) Script functionality will most probably break with earlier versions.